IgChern/IgChern/README.md

 ### Developer who transitioned from engineering

 As a developer, I constantly strive to expand my skill set to stay up-to-date with the latest trends in information technology.
-I am ready for new challenges in the field of information technology.
+I am ready for new challenges in the field of development.

 At the moment, my experience includes: